 step by step: mixing to combine

 White bean chicken chili can be stored in an airtight container in the fridge for 3-4 days.
-When ready to reheat, place the desired amount in a saucepan over low heat and warm until heated through, stirring every few minutes.
+When ready to reheat, place the desired amount in a saucepan on the stovetop over low heat and warm until heated through, stirring every few minutes.

 October 21, 2024